scil/LaravelFly/readme.md

 - Moderate strategy: by default, each Third Party service provider is registered on server worker process (before the first request arrived at server) , booted in request.

-- By default, all Laravel official services are COROUTINE-FRIENDLY.
+- By default, all Laravel official services are COROUTINE-FRIENDLY, including mysql and redis.
 You can make a service or object before any requests.
 There are two ways:
   - let the service or object live in multiple requests (only one instance of the service).
 LaravelFly named it  **WORKER SERVICE**, **WORKER OBJECT** or **COROUTINE-FRIENDLY SERVICE/OBJECT**.
   - cloned the service or object in each request (one instance in one request).LaravelFly named it **CLONE SERVICE** or **CLONE OBJECT**.
 This way is simple, but often has the problem [Stale Reference](https://github.com/scil/LaravelFly/wiki/clone-and-Stale-Reference).
 This type is used widely by [laravel-swoole](https://github.com/swooletw/laravel-swoole) and [laravel-s](https://github.com/hhxsv5/laravel-s),  while used rarely by LaravelFly.